 The new Dakhla port is part of Morocco's 2030 National Ports Strategy, announced in 2010, envisaging the increased performance of ports in six regions.
 Dakhla is lumped into the "southern region" - Morocco's terminology for the parts of Western Sahara that it has held under military occupation since 1975.
 The "southern ports" as described by Morocco's Ministry for Equipment and Transport in their strategy note, include Tan Tan (which is actually located in the south of Morocco proper), Tarfaya (practically on the border between Morocco and Western Sahara) and El Aaiun, Boujdour and Dakhla - all three located outside of the internationally recognised borders of Morocco, and in the parts of Western Sahara that Morocco has held under military occupation since 1975.
 Key-words used by the Ministry to describe the vocation of the "southern" ports are fisheries, export logistics, development of the territory and future opportunities.

 The strategy note of the Ministry for Equipment and Transport describes the port of El Aaiun as dedicated to fisheries, trade with the Canary Islands and for exporting phosphate products from the mines of Boucraa.
 The aim is to adapt the port of El Aaiun to the forecast increase in traffic, related to the area's economic potential in term of fisheries and renewable energy, particularly in view of the creation of industrial solar and wind power generation units.
 As such, the existing trade platform will be extended.
-The port of Boujdour, currently in use for landing small pelagic fish catches, would be extended with wharves to accommodate Refrigerated Salt Water vessels (RSW), similar to the port of Dakhla.
+The port of Boujdour, currently in use for landing catches of small pelagic fish, would be extended with wharves to accommodate Refrigerated Salt Water vessels (RSW), similar to the port of Dakhla.

-But the plans for the other ports in the "southern axe" pale in comparison to the colossal plans for Dakhla, which is budgetted at no less than 9% out of the total planned investment on the 17 projects under the National Port Strategy.
+But the plans for the other ports in the "southern axis" pale in comparison to the colossal plans for Dakhla, which is budgetted at no less than 9% out of the total planned investment on the 17 projects under the National Port Strategy.
 The town will not host one, but two ports.
 Find images of two-dimensional plans for both ports below.

 Western Sahara Resource Watch (WSRW) finds the Moroccan plans to be deeply worrisome.